Skip to Content

 Visiting Olympia, Greece: Birthplace of the Olympic Games

-Discover the history and mythology behind the world’s most famous sporting event by visiting Olympia, Greece, and exploring the ruins of the sacred site where the Olympic Games began.
+Discover the history and mythology that lies behind the world’s most famous sporting event by visiting Olympia, Greece, and exploring the ruins of the sacred site where the Olympic Games first began.

 * This site contains affiliate links, where I get a small commission from purchases at no extra cost to you.